imagej/napari-imagej/doc/Development.rst

 black_, flake8_, and isort_ are used to lint and standardize the napari-imagej source.

-To manually format the source, run:
+To manually format the source, run (MacOS/Linux):

 .. code-block:: bash